Event Collection API: Common Properties

 Sample Values: ["session", "1", "7", "14", "30", "90"]

-If you want to incorporate session-based attribution into your metric calculations, include session in the attribution window field.
+If you wish to incorporate session-based attribution into metric calculations, include the session in the attribution window field.

 According to Google Analytics, a session is a group of user interactions with a website that occur within a defined time frame.
 A session starts when the user first lands on the site and ends based on user activity patterns.